 Community Development Department

-Welcome to the Community Development Enforcement Page
+Welcome to the Community Development Compliance Page

 The Code Compliance division of Community Development Department enforces building, land use, and portions of the litter codes within the City and Borough of Juneau, arising from a variety of referrals or complaints.
-These include, but are not limited to; community submissions, research and issues noted in the course of CDD Code Compliance investigations.

 When an inspector is assigned a complaint, he/she conducts a site visit to verify violation(s) exists.
 If violation(s) are discovered, the property owner is informed of the violation(s) and the appropriate action needed to abate the violation(s).

 Community Development enforcement does not address "housekeeping" (poorly maintained yard) or "sloppy neighbor" (visually unattractive yard) issues.
-Nor do we address public roadway violations, private property disputes, location of fence disputes or the issuance of domestic pet licenses
+Nor do we address public roadway violations, private property disputes, location of fence disputes or the issuance of domestic pet licenses.

 What is a Community Development Enforcement Violation?